Ring oscillator readout seems to be faulty

 - As suggested by Roberto, we could use the actual pulse width (in clock cycles) as the parameter for our

-functions.
-Then we calculate the resulting chip-dependent register setting (pulse_width / 2) in_get_single_ring_oscillator
+get_ring_oscillatorsfunctions.
+Then we calculate the resulting chip-dependent register setting (pulse_width / 2) in_get_single_ring_oscillatorand remove the*2from the formula.

 Tasks: